 More Mold Information

 Every month on the SERVPRO of Bloomfield/Enfield blog we publish educational articles on how to protect your home and business from disasters and how to deal with mold, fire, water or other damage.
-Here are a few blog posts on mold and cleaning that you might find helpful:

 Here For You

 The team at SERVPRO of Bloomfield/Enfield has specialized training and experience in water damage restoration services, fire damage restoration services, mold remediation, commercial services, and natural disaster cleanup.
 Call SERVPRO of Bloomfield/Enfield (860-216-2785) anytime, 24/7.